seanpmaxwell/Typescript-Best-Practices/README.md

  - Despite the trend though, there are a few scenarios where a class might make sense.
 Suppose there's a situation where you have some non-IO data with an internal state and you want to call functions on that state either to manipulate or access it (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
 It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
 To give a personal example: I sometimes uses classes for libraries if exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.

 #### Objects summary:
-- IO data: Leave data as a basic-object and describe with a modular-script/interface.
+- IO data: Leave data as a basic-object and handle it with a modular-script/interface.
 - <b>Object-Literals:</b>
   - Organizing Code
   - Passing a large number of arguments between functions
   - Storing a group of related static values and functions (i.e. the `export default` from a modular-script).
 - <b>Classes:</b>
- - Anytime your have a group of related functions and data that need to work together (i.e. data-structures)
+ - Anytime your have a group of related functions and data that need to work together (i.e. data-structures, libraries which need to be passed settings)

 ## Naming